HomerReid/meep_adjoint/docs/Tutorial/index.rst

 analogous to the |simulation| class in the core |pymeep|
-package: its public methods offer access to the computational capabilities of the solver, and its internal data fields keep track of all data and state needed to track the progress of a session.
+package: its public methods offer access to the computational capabilities of the solver, and its internal data fields keep track of all data and state needed to track the progress of a computational session.

-The :class:`OptimizationProblem<OptimizationProblem>` constructor takes a large number of required and optional parameters, which are documented in full detail in the :mod:`optimization_problem <API/optimization_problem>` API reference.
+The :class:`OptimizationProblem<OptimizationProblem>` constructor takes a large number of required and optional parameters, for which you will find full detailed documentation in the :ref:`API reference <API/optimization_problem>`.
+In this tutorial we will set